Pizza on board next to pizza oven

 If you're not planning to travel too far this summer, you may want to spend some time entertaining in the garden.
 And building a pizza oven is a fantastic – and achievable – DIY project to help up the wow factor in your outdoor space.

-They can be the star of the show at parties or when entertaining the children - simply get the dough out, put on your toppings and cook some rustic, homemade pizzas.
+They can be the star of the show your pizza party or when entertaining the children – simply get the dough out, put on your toppings, and cook some rustic, homemade pizzas.
 But first, you've got to build that oven.

 Shop cheap bricks